jonasbn/til/entr/run_arbitrary_commands_when_files_change_using_entr.md

 Another example is for `perlcritic`, the dominant linter for Perl.

 When you alter your Perl::Critic configuration outlined in the `perlcriticrc` file, you can run check your source code against the new configuration.
-This is a good practice when adopting a new Perl::Critic configuration or when starting to use Perl::Critic on a project, which has not been _critized_ before.
+This is a good practice when adopting a new Perl::Critic configuration or when starting to use Perl::Critic on a project, which has not been _criticized_ before.

 ```bash
 ls t/perlcritic.rc |entr -c sh -c 'perlcritic --profile /_ lib'